 Seattle also hosts a variety of festivals in June, including the Indigenous People Festival and Seattle Pride.

 3. Mount Rainier National Park, Washington

 If you do make your way to Seattle this June, consider adding a trip to Mount Rainier National Park to your itinerary.
-The weather then is drier and warmer than the spring months, making it a great time to explore.
+The weather is drier and warmer than in the spring months, making it a wonderful time to explore.